Symplectic foliations and generalized complex structures: Pure spinors and generalized complex structures

-is the canonical bundle for a generalized complex structure with curvature $H=0$ on $\C^k \times \R^{2m}$. \end{thm} In other words, near a regular point, any generalized complex structure is equivalent to the product of a complex structure with a symplectic structure.
+where $\omega$ is the standard symplectic form on $\R^{n-2k}$ and $\kappa_I$ is the canonical bundle for the complex structure on $\C^k$. \end{thm} In other words, near a regular point, any generalized complex structure is equivalent to the product of a complex structure with a symplectic structure.
+(In the vicinity of type change the situation is different, and has been studied in \cite{AbouzaidBoyarchenko} and \cite{Bailey}.)